 How to File a Complaint

-We encourage students, faculty, staff and visitors of the UTSA Tri-Campus to report incidents of discrimination or sexual harassment to EOS as soon as possible, but no later than thirty (30) calendar days from the date the alleged incident, unless extenuating circumstances exist.
+We encourage students, faculty, staff and visitors of the UTSA Tri-Campus to report incidents of discrimination or sexual harassment to EOS as soon as possible and recommend within thirty (30) calendar days from the date the alleged incident.

 There are two types of complaint resolution processes available to students, faculty, staff and visitors to UTSA who believe they have been subject to illegal discrimination or sexual harassment: informal resolution and formal resolution.
-If the complaint you present falls outside EOS's jurisdiction, we will identify and refer you to the appropriate university office for further information and advice.
+If the complaint you present falls outside EOS's jurisdiction, we will identify and refer the complaint to the appropriate university office.

 1. Informal resolution:

-This informal resolution process is much like a consultation.
-During the consultation, options for resolving an individual's specific issue are discussed.
-Informal resolution options include, but are not limited to: helping the complainant communicate directly with the alleged offender; working with the appropriate department/unit to modify the situation in which the offending conduct occurred; arranging and attending a meeting between the alleged offender and the appropriate administrator to discuss the requirements of the university's policy on discrimination; or mediation.
+Informal resolution options include, but are not limited to: helping the complainant communicate directly with the alleged respondent; working with the appropriate department/unit to modify the situation in which the alleged misconduct occurred; arranging and attending a meeting between the alleged respondent and the appropriate administrator to discuss the requirements of the university's policy on discrimination; or mediation.
 Informal resolution means that no formal investigation occurs and disciplinary action is not required to remedy the situation.